Native American Culture Beneficial Uses – Tribal Cultural Uses of Water

 Background

-The North Coast Regional Water Quality Control Board adopted a Native American Culture (CUL) beneficial use in 2003:
+The North Coast Native American Culture (CUL) beneficial use is defined as follows:

 Native American Culture (CUL): Uses of water that support the cultural and/or traditional rights of indigenous people such as subsistence fishing and shellfish gathering, basket weaving and jewelry material collection, navigation to traditional ceremonial locations, and ceremonial uses.